Trump dares 'crooked' Hillary to run again after she blames loss on Comey 'shiv'

 “He did shiv me, yeah… we also know that opponents of mine, like former Mayor Rudy Giuliani, knew something was coming,” Clinton told Australia’s NewsCo.com.
 “So there was clearly an effort to detail my campaign at the end.”

-Clinton has repeatedly blamed Comey and the investigation into “Those Damn Emails” (the title of one chapter in her book), but has also said voter ID laws, Supreme Court Chief Justice John Roberts, women, and other factors contributed to the loss of her second presidential run.
+Clinton has repeatedly blamed Comey and the investigation into “Those Damn Emails” (the title of one chapter in her book), but has also said voter ID laws, Chief Justice of the United States John Roberts, women and other factors contributed to the loss in her second presidential run.